rahmanazhar/docuzen/README.md

 The latest release is downloadable here: <https://github.com/sismics/docs/releases> in WAR format.
 **The default admin password is "admin".
 Don't forget to change it before going to production.**

-## How to build Teedy from the sources
+## How to build DocuZen from the sources

 Prerequisites: JDK 11, Maven 3, NPM, Grunt, Tesseract 4

-Teedy is organized in several Maven modules:
+DocuZen is organized in several Maven modules:

 - docs-core
 - docs-web